 Talk about something new.
 I think every damn story in the world has been told.
 What’s new in our business is technology, new innovations, IT and telecommunications, but in terms of storytelling, we’ve told all the stories that there are.
 We have a huge amount of stories to tell.
 Tsotsi is going to give people the confidence to say: I have a character that speaks Zulu and not English.
 So what?
 We do come from a country that has 11 official languages.
 Why have we insisted in the past that everyone speaks English?
 The world can watch and read at the same time.

 And if writers can come up with a sequel to Tsotsi?

 We certainly haven’t thought about that.
-I think Tsotsi is a once off and is going to stand on it’s own.
-This is not a franchiseable thing.
+I think Tsotsi is a once-off and is going to stand on its own.
+This is not a franchisable thing.
 We have so many stories out there.
 I think in a way the political thing has played itself out now.
 I think generally what the response from the rest of the world was, was that it is great to see a film that does not deal with issues.
-I mean, we do refer to AIDS, we talk about poverty, but it’s not an overwhelming theme that bombards the audience.
+I mean, we do refer to AIDS, and we talk about poverty, but it’s not an overwhelming theme that bombards the audience.

 What about the issues in Tsotsi dealing with crime and carjacking?
 Surely they are heavy issues?

 I don’t think it’s in your face, because of the way it has been changed, because of the age of the person playing it, because of the circumstances.
 The audience realises that this is a film about forgiveness.
-The audience has a capacity to forgive.
-At the end they cry, or are moved and it tells us something about our humanity.
+The audience has the capacity to forgive.
+In the end, they cry or are moved and it tells us something about our humanity.
 The biggest gift we can give another person is forgiveness.
 If you don’t forgive, it will eat you up.
 We’ve seen it with the TRC and any relationship if someone does something wrong.
-If we bear that grudge for the rest of our lives, can you imagine what world we will live in.
+If we bear that grudge for the rest of our lives, can you imagine what world we will live in?

 Any last word of advice for aspiring writers in South Africa?